 Ethical standards for publication exist to ensure high-quality scientific publications, public trust in scientific findings, and that people receive credit for their ideas.
 Scholar Publishing Group is a member of the Committee on Publication Ethics (COPE) and abides by its Code of Conduct and aims to adhere to its Best Practice Guidelines.

 All journals published by Scholar Publishing Group are committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.
-Scholar Publishing Group as a participant of CrossCheck uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts.
+Scholar Publishing Group uses the turnitin software to detect instances of overlapping and similar text in submitted manuscripts.
 Manuscripts that are found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will incur plagiarism sanctions.

 Manuscripts that are found to have been published elsewhere, or to be under review elsewhere, will incur duplicate submission/publication sanctions.
 If authors have used their own previously published work, or work that is currently under review, as the basis for a submitted manuscript, they are required to cite the previous work and indicate how their submitted manuscript offers novel contributions beyond those of the previous work.

 Submitted manuscripts that are found to include citations whose primary purpose is to increase the number of citations to a given author’s work, or to articles published in a particular journal, will incur citation manipulation sanctions.

 Submitted manuscripts that are found to have either fabricated or falsified experimental results, including the manipulation of images, will incur data fabrication and falsification sanctions.

 All listed authors must have made a significant scientific contribution to the research in the manuscript and approved all its claims.
 It is important to list everyone who made a significant scientific contribution, including students and laboratory technicians.